 Hiking Mount Bruce in Karijini National Park0 Comments

-Mount Bruce, known as Punurrunha to the local aboriginals, is located in the Pilbara region within Karijini National Park.
+Mount Bruce is located in the Pilbara region within Karijini National Park.
 Being Western Australia’s second tallest peak, our walk is set to be an adventurous and challenging one as we scale to 1,234 metres above sea level.

 The trail is classified into 3 categories beginning with Class 2, then into 3 before the serious climb along class 5 to the top.
 Essentially to reach the summit, hikers will complete all of the classes over a 9km return walk.